Archanciel/audio_download_extract/README.md

 In development.

 ## Purpose
 This Python utility automates the download and audio track extraction of Youtube videos.
-It is used mainly on conference or interview videos to select the most significant parts.
+It is used mainly on conferences or interviews to select the most significant audio parts or remove musical or uninteresting portions.

-It is possible to specify which audio parts must be extracted or/and which audio parts must be suppressed.
+It is possible to specify which audio parts must be extracted or/and which portions must be suppressed.

-Then the extracted audio files can be shared by email or through WhatsApp.
+Then, the extracted audio files can be shared by email or through WhatsApp.

 ## How it works
 For the videos to be downloaded and converted to audio, they must be added to